 Who We Are

-CIPS is the national professional organization of the independent societies of the International Psychoanalytic Association (IPA) in the United States.
-CIPS is composed of seven psychoanalytic groups in the United States:
+The Confederation of Independent Psychoanalytic Societies is the national professional organization of the independent societies of the International Psychoanalytic Association (IPA) in the United States.
+CIPS is composed of six psychoanalytic groups in the United States and a Direct Member Society for IPA analysts at other psychoanalytic institutes who wish to be members of CIPS:

 - The Institute for Psychoanalytic Training and Research (IPTAR)